 What occurs when a LiPo battery is beyond its lifespan?

 Luckily, a LiPo battery doesn’t necessarily experience catastrophic failure when it’s past its lifespan.
 As previously mentioned, a LiPo battery that could only hold 80 percent of its original capacity is considered beyond its prime.
 That is an irreversible process, so this battery will only continue to deteriorate until it can’t hold a charge.

 Comparatively speaking, an older LiPo battery will probably show signs of swelling or puffing since it nears its expiry stage.
-Swelling of LiPo batteries occurs because of the gas produced by the decomposition of the battery’s electrolytic solution.
+Swelling of LiPo batteries occurs because of the gas produced by the battery’s electrolytic solution decomposition.

 Apart from having significantly diminished performance, a bloated LiPo battery also has a higher probability of catching fire when it overheats.
 Therefore, you probably won’t wish to wait till a LiPo battery can’t hold a charge.
 It will become dangerous to keep on using it until it reaches this stage.

 For most of us, batteries hammering over time is only the fact that we’ve begun to take.
 What causes LiPo batteries or even some other battery, for that matter, to deteriorate anyhow?
 To understand this phenomenon, we must learn how the different battery elements socialize to produce the battery function.

 A battery includes three chief elements: a positive end (cathode), a negative conclusion (anode), and an electrolytic solution.
 Between the cathode and anode is a polymeric separator that ensures they don’t come into contact and lead to a short circuit.

 The electrolytic solution enables ions to move from the cathode to the anode and vice versa.
 Charging the battery compels ions to move from the cathode to the anode.
 Employing the battery reverses that this stream.